vibaotram/imputation/README.md

 - TARGET_BAM:       a list of BAM files for imputation targets
 - REFERENCE_SEQ:    a reference genome in fasta format
-- REFERENCE_VCFGZ:  reference panel in vcf.gz format
+- REFERENCE_VCFGZ:  reference panel in vcf.gz format, index file is required
 - GROUNDTRUTH:      ground truth genotypes in vcf.gz format, if available